Cuvée wine

 Wine Tasting

-Before bottling, the wine is tasted in the cellar to assess its development in stainless steel tanks or oak barrels.
+During wine tasting, the wine is tested to assess its development in stainless steel tanks or oak barrels.

 Wine harvest 2023